tedklin/dynamical/docs/design.md

 *get_controllability_matrix*
 - *namespace dynamical::analysis*
 - *type: template function*
-- Since the dimensions of the returned matrix depends on template parameters, *auto* was used as the return type.
-C++14 largely eliminated(?) the need for a trailing return type.
+- Since the dimensions of the returned matrix depends on template parameters, *auto* was used as the return type (no trailing return type as allowed in C++14).
 - I'm not entirely sure what goes on behind the scenes when I use a template argument (*state_dim*) directly as a default argument for the *num_steps* parameter, but tests have shown that this works.
     - TODO: understand this better.
 - The current implementation returns the controllability matrix by value.
 This could be an expensive operation if the matrix is large.
 The alternative is returning by reference, but since the controllability matrix is defined and created locally in the function itself, undefined behavior would result.
 Returning by reference would require the user to manually define their own controllability matrix first, then pass it by reference as an argument to the function.
 Since this is an generic analysis function that can be largely ignored in real-time implementations (it will most likely be run offline first), the inconvenience of forcing the user to declare their own type / dimensions for the controllability matrix outweighs the cost of copying.